GiorgiaModi/CI2024_lab1/README.md

 - **Solution 2** is based on **Tabu Search**

 ### Results
+The code I've uploaded is only for instance 2, but I've tested all the instances and reported the results in the table below and in the folder "plots".

 | Instance | Universe Size | Num Sets | Density | Execution Time Sol 1 | Execution Time Sol 2 | Fitness Solution 1 | Fitness Solution 2 |
 | --- | --- | --- | --- | --- | --- | --- | --- |